-Confessions of a Diabetic: What I Do to Survive in Your World
+Confessions of a Diabetic: Surviving in a Normal World

 Yes, I Am a Diabetic

 You know me, of course you do.
 But did you know that I’m a diabetic?
 Oh, you think you know me, but are you aware of the things I must do to live a seemingly normal lifestyle?

 People like me are everywhere, you see.
 I'm your neighbor, your co-worker, maybe even your brother or sister.
 You probably don't know how many of us there out there in the world.
 (For that information, please see the table, below.)

 Actually, I’m one of the lucky ones because I’m a Type-2 Diabetic and not the dreaded Type-1.
 Having diabetes is a case where you do not want to be number one.

 Being Type-2 means that I’m not on insulin shots, and the things I have to do to control my blood sugar are a lot less dramatic than what a Type-1 diabetic has to do.
 But as a Type-2 Diabetic, I do have to live a controlled lifestyle.
 But again, it’s not so bad if you consider how tough it is for Type-1 diabetics.

 Diabetes is a disease where the human body cannot produce enough, or any, insulin.
 This causes elevated levels of glucose in the blood.